Alamao4523/VALKYRON-AGI/README.md

 View the [Releases](../../releases) ChangeLog.

+> In  Beta Phase.
+Releases will be available in Stable Phase.
 ---

 ## 📥 Installation
 1. Download the latest `.tipa` file from the [Releases](../../releases) page;
 2. Install via **TrollStore**;
-3. Launch the app and start debugging.
+3. Launch the app and enjoy.

 ---